UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Additional_Resource_Requests.md

  - Increased Scratch quota - tell us how much, for what purpose and how long you'll need it.
     - Once implemented, `lquota` will show the new quota.
+    - *NB:* we are not currently accepting requests for an increased storage quota on Myriad.
+This is because there is insufficient remaining storage.
  - Longer wallclock limit
     - Consider whether you can checkpoint and restart your job: that is, write out everything that you need for a second job to begin where the previous one finished.
 Running multiple shorter